antpalom2/data_analysis_tripleten/superstore_returns_analysis/README.md

 - Identified **seasonal and geographic return patterns** to guide operations
 - Segmented customers and product categories to expose **return hotspots**
 - Generated actionable insights with a focus on **cost reduction and customer satisfaction**

 ---

-## 📌 Project Overview

-This project investigates the root causes of high return rates at a fictional Superstore.
-Using Tableau dashboards and story points, we analyze customer return behavior across products, locations, seasons, and customer segments.
-The objective is to present strategic insights that help reduce returns and improve profitability across departments and regions.

----